 The MMU recommended that PJM eliminate the internal source and sink bus designations from external energy transaction scheduling in the PJM Day-Ahead and Real-Time Energy Markets.
 Designating a specific internal bus at which a market participant buys or sells energy creates a mismatch between the day-ahead and real-time energy flows, as it is impossible to control where the power will actually flow based on the physics of the system, and can affect the day-ahead clearing price, which can affect other participant positions.
 Market inefficiencies are created when the day-ahead dispatch does not match the real-time dispatch.
 On April 12, 2011, the PJM Market Implementation Committee (MIC) endorsed the elimination of internal source and sink designations in both the Day-Ahead and Real-Time Energy Markets.
-These modifications are currently being evaluated by PJM.
+On April 22, 2013, PJM implemented changes to its OASIS eliminating the internal source and sink designations on transmission reservations.